 The process is quite straightforward and uses a shielding gas to keep impurities and air to interact with the welded part.

 Generally, MIG welding uses a steady supply of shielding gas for protection.
-You have to select from the various sizes given below.
+You have to select from the common welding gas cylinder sizes given below.

 It depends on several factors like your gas choice, how frequently you weld, and your usual volume.